Operation Blackleg: Diving operations

 The salvage operations consisted of five dives.
-Dive 001 was relatively shallow to test and trail the saturation diving system.
+Dive 001 was relatively shallow to test the saturation diving system.
 Dive 005 was a surveillance dive led by Lt Cdr Mike Kooner to assess the work the other teams had completed.
 Dive 005 was completed in only a few days with a total water time of 17 hours.
 On 13 October, Operation Blackleg and Dive 002 was the first team of divers to enter the hyperbaric saturation chambers and be pressed down to a storage depth of 75 m, with a maximum working depth of 100 m.

 Dive 002

 The team was tasked with setting up Coventry as a safe working environment.
 This included placing transponders on the seabed for Stena Seaspreads dynamic positioning system.
 Dive 002's main objective was to gain entry into the Main Communications Office (MCO) and the Electronic Warfare Office (EWO) within the MCO.
 An area to gain access was marked out on the starboard side of the ship's hull.
 Coxes Bolt Gun was used to punch holes to allow trapped gases to vent off to the surrounding ocean, followed by cutting sections of the ship's hull using oxy-arc equipment.
 Leading Diver Jenrick was on the ship's hull, clearing up the dive site due to a forecast of inclement weather.
 Stena Seaspreads dynamic positioning computers crashed, resulting in a run-off pulling Jenrick through the water with some force.
 Jenrick made his way back to the safety of the diving bell.
 CPO Diver Limbrick BEM, recovered the battle ensign using Coventrys halyards.
 The ensign flag was eventually returned to Captain David Hart-Dyke, the commanding officer of HMS Coventry, during the Falklands War.

 On 31 October, the dive team entered Coventrys MCO and EWO.
 Leading Diver Martin Davies was the first diver to enter the wreck.
 Equipment and publications were recovered and sent topside for cataloguing.
 Both the MCO and EWO were assessed as all necessary items were recovered.

-Note: Diver Paul Tudor was the only Able Seaman diver given special permission from Superintendent of Diving to dive on HMS Coventry.
+Diver Paul Tudor was the only Able Seaman diver given special permission from Superintendent of Diving to dive on HMS Coventry.